Agate: Stone of Perception & Inner Strength

 It is said that Agate will improve one’s memory and concentration as well as increasing stamina.
 Assisting in discerning the truth, as well as encouraging honesty from all those in it’s presence.
 It is said to enhance personal courage, protect against danger.
 Providing a calming influence, preventing insomnia and used to insure pleasant dreams.

-Agates are among the oldest known Healing and Good Luck stone, in general enabling the wearer to choose between true and false friends.
+Agates are among some of the oldest known Healing and Good Luck stones, in general enabling the wearer to choose between true and false friends.

 Told to help the bearer avert storms and lightning, protecting children from danger, especially in preventing falls, and danger in general.

-Physically said to improve circulation, treat disorders of the pancreas, as well as cleansing and balancing the bridge between one’s heart and mind.
+Physically it was said to improve circulation, treat disorders of the pancreas, as well as cleansing and balancing the bridge between one’s heart and mind.

 Different types and colors of Agates have additional properties.